SIT Study Abroad Logo

 Climate & Environment

-Italy offers an unparalleled setting for exploring the intricate connections between food, culture, and sustainability.
-This program provides a unique opportunity to experience the country’s varied food systems, from the culinary traditions of Bologna to the innovative urban food systems of Turin and the unique lagoon ecosystem of Venice.
-As you journey through these regions, you’ll gain an understanding of how geography, history, and culture shape Italian cuisine and influence sustainable practices.
+SIT and Dickinson College have partnered to create a one-of-a-kind program in Italy, open to all students.
+Italy offers an unparalleled setting for exploring the connections between food, culture, and sustainability.
+Experience the country’s food systems, from the culinary traditions of Bologna to the innovative urban food systems of Turin and the lagoon ecosystem of Venice.
+Through these regions, you’ll gain an understanding of how geography, history, and culture shape Italian cuisine and influence sustainable practices.

-You will be introduced to cutting-edge concepts like bioregionalism and terroir, providing new frameworks for understanding the relationship between food, environment, and culture.
+Learn frameworks for understanding the relationship between food, environment, and culture, including bioregionalism and terroir.
 Italy’s role as the birthplace of the Slow Food movement, which works to ensure access to clean air and fair food, offers additional insights into how traditional food cultures can inform and shape modern approaches to sustainability.

-You will observe firsthand how efforts to address food insecurity involve a range of approaches, from improving agricultural practices and enhancing food distribution systems, to promoting sustainable food production and providing a social safety network.
-By studying food systems in the Italian context and applying this knowledge to your personal experience, you will develop your cross-cultural awareness as you expand your understanding of the symbolic and nutritional role of food in societies.
+Observe how efforts to address food insecurity involve a range of approaches, from improving agricultural practices and enhancing food distribution systems, to promoting sustainable food production and providing a social safety network.
+By studying food systems in the Italian context, you will develop cross-cultural awareness as you expand your understanding of the symbolic and nutritional role of food in societies.

 None.